The Lost Clock Emporium

 “Trying squinting”, he suggested.

-I squant and it soon become clear.
+I squant and it soon became clear.

 “Oh!
-If I ignore the moving numbers and just pretend they’re in the usual place, and going clockwise… The slowest moving hand points the hour and the fastest moving hand points to the minutes… of the current time!”
+If I ignore the moving numbers and just pretend they’re in the usual place, and going clockwise… The slowest moving hand points to the hour and the fastest moving hand points to the minutes… of the current time!”

 “Majestic!” he beamed.